 The Catalogue Raisonné of Paintings by Salvador Dalí is the result of exhaustive interdisciplinary research, which set out to establish a definitive inventory of all the works belonging to Salvador Dalí's pictorial output.
 This is, then, an exercise of attribution and for the time being does not envisage the aesthetic appraisal of the works.

 Online digital publication means that this is a work in progress open to the ongoing addition and revision of information.
-It is very likely that, once published, its readers will submit new data and comments on particular works, and once these data have been analyzed and validated by the specialist team at the Fundació Gala-Salvador Dalí they will almost certainly be included in the corresponding entry in the catalogue raisonné.
+It is very likely that, once published, its readers will submit new data and comments on particular works, and once these data have been analyzed and validated by the specialist team at the Fundació Gala-Salvador Dalí they are likely to be included in the corresponding entry in the catalogue raisonné.

 This work in progress, updated in 2017, has been undertaken in five phases, the first of which dealt with the paintings in oils and in tempera up to 1930.
 The second section covers the period up to 1939, the third to 1951, the fourth to 1964 and the fifth and last to 1983.